Dealing with Structure Constraints in Evolutionary Pareto Set Learning: Introduction

 \IEEEPARstart{M}{ultiobjective} optimization problems (MOPs) naturally arise in many real-world applications, from engineering design~\cite{tanabe2020easy} to machine learning~\cite{lin2019pareto,lu2020neural}.
 In this paper, we consider the following continuous multiobjective optimization problem:

 where $\vx$ is the decision variable in the decision space $\mathcal{X} \subset \bbR^n$ and $\vf: \bbR^n \rightarrow \bbR^m$ consists of $m$ objective functions.
 Very often, these objective functions conflict one another, and no single solution $\vx$ can optimize all the objectives at the same time.
 Instead, there is a set of Pareto optimal solutions with different optimal trade-offs among objectives.
-Under mild condition, the set of all Pareto optimal solutions (called the Pareto set) and its image in the objective space (called the Pareto front) are both ($m-1$)-dimensional piecewise continuous manifolds in the decision space and objective space, respectively~\cite{hillermeier2001generalized, zhang2008rm}.
+Under mild conditions, the set of all Pareto optimal solutions (called the Pareto set) and its image in the objective space (called the Pareto front) are both ($m-1$)-dimensional piecewise continuous manifolds in the decision space and objective space, respectively~\cite{hillermeier2001generalized, zhang2008rm}.
+In this work, we assume that all objective functions are black-box without explicit gradient information.

 Over the past three decades, many multiobjective optimization algorithms have been proposed to find a single or a finite set of Pareto optimal solutions with different trade-offs among all objectives~\cite{ehrgott2005multicriteria, miettinen2012nonlinear}.
 Among them, the multiobjective evolutionary algorithms (MOEA)~\cite{zitzler1999evolutionary,deb2001multi,zhou2011multiobjective} is a widely-used methodology to produce a finite set of approximate Pareto optimal solutions in a single run.
-However, a finite set of solutions cannot always approximate the whole Pareto set very well.
-In many real-world applications, it could be very difficult for decision-makers to extract their desired information from a finite set of approximate Pareto solutions to make final decisions.
+However, a finite set of solutions cannot always approximate the whole Pareto set well.
+In many real-world applications, it could be tough for decision-makers to extract their desired information from a finite set of approximate Pareto solutions to make final decisions.
 Many model-based methods have been proposed to assist or improve traditional MOEAs, such as surrogate-assisted optimization~\cite{knowles2006parego,zhang2010expensive,chugh2016surrogate}, model-based preference assignment~\cite{wu2018learning,liu2019adapting,liu2020adaptive}, hypervolume approximation~\cite{shang2022hv,shang2022hvc} and Pareto set/front approximation from a finite set of solutions~\cite{rakowska1991tracing,hillermeier2001generalized,zhang2008rm,hartikainen2011constructing,giagkiozis2014pareto,cheng2015multiobjective}.